WeedLikeTooSmoke/PlutoniumAssetRepository/bo2_vanilla_server_setup/readme.md

 3. mysql setup

-edit /game/class.database.php and add your mysql settings edit /game/configs/config.request.php and add your api key and server name edit /game/configs/config.settings.php and replace the data with what you want them to be
+edit /game/class.database.php and add your mysql settings<br>
+edit /game/configs/config.request.php and add your api key and server name<br>
+edit /game/configs/config.settings.php and replace the data with what you want them to be<br>

 upload the database howveer you want from /database/